-Starting to contribute to an open-source project is always recomended to someone who is studing to be a programmer.
+Starting to contribute to an open-source project is always recommended to someone who is studying to be a programmer.

 Many say that it is an excelent way to show your potential as a developer and some companies ask about these contribution as a way of evaluation.
 Besides that, when you contribute to an open-source, you are helping and adding value a community that is committed in creating solutions that broad and open (thus, it is beautiful ❤).

 Disclaimer: In an old post, I talked about how frustrating it was writing documentation for 3 whole months.
 However, I should make some clear: there are times to write code and times to write documentation.
 I was frustrated in just doing for 3 long months while I was hoping to become a programmer.
 This made me unconfortable on writing documentation for while and I didn’t want to do it at all.
 Now, I realized that eventually a good documentation can save you time, work and frustrations on developing a new project.